-As counselling is a self-regulated degree, technically you do not need any qualification to be regarded as a councillor.
+As counselling is a self-regulated degree, technically, you do not need any qualification to be regarded as a counsellor.
 However, a counsellor without qualifications cannot be registered by professional bodies and is therefore open to all kinds of liability and legal trouble if they practice as one.
-Not to mention you’ll find it extremely difficult to find an organisation that will hire you without the relevant training.
+You’ll also find it extremely difficult to find an organisation that will hire you without the relevant training.
 Learn more about this in our blog article ‘Can I Be A Counsellor Without A Degree?’.

 How much do Counsellors earn in Australia?

 Employment in the Australia as a counsellor continues to grow at a steady rate, with jobs predicted to grow by 14.5% in the next five years.
 According to Seek.Com counsellors in Australia currently earn between $80,000 to $95,000 a year, with the average salary sitting at $85,000.

 What jobs can I get with a Diploma in Counselling?